fahamidur/Cuisine-Analysis/Readme.md

 ### 4. Data Export

-* After doing all of these steps finally there are 2118 data remaining.
+* After doing all of these steps, there are 2118 data points remaining.
 * Saved the final cleaned and enriched dataset as:

   * `final_dataset.csv`